dialogs/docs/sip/sip-security.rst

 ============

-Signaling traffic between dialog and dialog's clients is transmitted securely using TLS encryption (which is proven to prevent eavesdropping, tampering, or message forgery).
+Signaling traffic between dialog and dialog's clients is transmitted securely using secure and reliable dialog protocol over TLS transport.

-Media traffic between dialog clients and TURN servers is also encrypted via TLS / DTLS.
+Media traffic between dialog clients and TURN servers is also encrypted via TLS / DTLS (which is proven to prevent eavesdropping, tampering, or message forgery).

-Media traffic between dialog clients and SIP clients is secured by DTLS (WebRTC enforces using DTLS for all media connections).
+Media traffic between dialog clients and SIP clients is also secured by DTLS (WebRTC enforces using DTLS for all media connections).

 .. warning::